Constitution of Singapore: Constitutional conventions

 Constitutional conventions are unwritten political customs which aid the smooth operation of the government.
-They are characterized as "rules of constitutional behaviour" which are "binding by and upon those who operate the Constitution", but are not legally enforceable.
+They are characterised as "rules of constitutional behaviour" which are "binding by and upon those who operate the Constitution", but are not legally enforceable.
 Such conventions which are consistently practised and not flouted become an intrinsic part of the constitution over time.

 However, since Singapore now has a written constitution, conventions play a much less significant role.
 In comparison, countries such as the United Kingdom which lack a written constitution derive a major part of constitutional law from conventions.
 Back in Singapore's colonial days, the Government adopted many constitutional conventions from the United Kingdom.
 After independence, an attempt was made to incorporate many of these Westminster conventions into the new written constitution.
 For example, section 3 of the Parliament (Privileges, Immunities and Powers) Act – the Act was enacted pursuant to Article 63 of the Constitution – states that the privileges and immunities of Parliament are to be the same as those associated with the House of Commons of the United Kingdom.
 In addition, Article 21(1) of the Constitution embodies the constitutionally recognised Westminster convention that the President generally acts on the advice of the Cabinet.

 Aside from adopted Westminster conventions, indigenous conventions have since developed or are developing to cater to local needs.
 During parliamentary debates in 1990 on the introduction of the Nominated Member of Parliament (NMP) scheme, the First Deputy Prime Minister and Minister for Defence, Goh Chok Tong, noted that the select committee tasked to look into the issue had considered whether NMPs should be required to sever any ties they had with political parties and decided that it was unnecessary as it was "far better to leave ... conventions and practice to evolve".
 In 2007, Law Minister S. Jayakumar declared that the Government "made it a practice to always seek the President's views whenever it intends to move Constitutional amendments that affect the relevant provisions" concerning his discretionary powers.
 It has also been said that by convention it is a well-accepted practice that the President engages in charitable and community welfare work without government objection.